rishavranjan808/Drug_Repurposing_Project/README.md

 A CSV file summarizing the molecular properties and their classification concerning GIA/BBB regions.
 A scatter plot visualizing the TPSA-WLogP space, with the GIA and BBB regions overlaid.
 The plot is saved as both PDF and PNG files.

+## Usage
+### Upload .SDF Files:
+The tool allows you to upload one or more .sdf files containing molecular structures.

+### Run the Script:
+To execute the model, simply run the provided script:

+### python pyBOILEDegg.py

+This will process the uploaded .sdf files and generate the output files.

+### Output Files:

+CSV File: A file with the suffix _BOILED_Egg.csv will be created for each input file.
+This file contains the calculated TPSA and WLogP values, along with the GIA and BBB predictions.
+Scatter Plot: A plot showing the molecular data points within the TPSA-WLogP space, overlaid with the GIA and BBB ellipses, will be saved as both PDF and PNG files.

+## References
+### Daina, A., & Zoete, V. (2016).
+A BOILED-Egg to predict gastrointestinal absorption and brain penetration of small molecules.
+Chemical Research in Toxicology, 29(5), 953-963.
+### Milne, B. (2021, April 28). bfmilne/pyBOILEDegg.
+First release of pyBOILEDegg (Version v1.0.0).
+Zenodo. http://doi.org/10.5281/zenodo.4725530